Cheshire East Council wants to help workplaces and their

 maintain a healthy workforce.
 If people try to eat healthily,

-active they can aspire to enjoy a longer life with less risk
+they can aspire to enjoy a longer life with less risk of illness

 consumption and exercise is outlined below.

 If additional information on health and wellbeing at

 work issues is required the Health for Work